erhant/crypto-notes/content/number-theory/divisibility.md

 # Last Digit

 We know that the last digit of primes should be 1, 3, 7 or 9 (other than 2 and 5 for their respective numbers).
-We may ask, are there infinitely many primes with the last digit 1, i.e. primes of form $10n+1$? **Dirichlet** proved that **yes, indeed there are**!
+We may ask, are there infinitely many primes with the last digit 1, i.e. primes of form $10n+1$?
+Dirichlet proved that yes, indeed there are!

-Well, are there infinitely primes in the form $an + b$ where $(a,b)=1$ and $a\ne 0$? **Dirichlet**'s proof on arithmetic progressions actually prove that yes, there are infinitely many primes in all arithmetic progressions.
+Well, are there infinitely primes in the form $an + b$ where $(a,b)=1$ and $a\ne 0$?
+Dirichlet's proof on arithmetic progressions actually prove that yes, there are infinitely many primes in all arithmetic progressions.

 Let us check some easy cases.
 Take primes of form $4n+3$.
 Well, you could do a variation of Euclid's proof.
 Take number $4\times p_1 \times p_2 \times \ldots \times p_k - 1$.
 This number is indeed of form $4m+3$, and: